pmwkaa/sophia/README.md

 **RAM-Disk Hybrid**

 Sophia has unique hybrid architecture that was specifically designed to efficiently store data using the combinations of Disk, Flash and RAM.
 Sophia allows to distinct Hot (read/write-intensive) and Cold data.

+Supported storage modes are:

+* **Disk Storage** Disk or Flash is the primary storage.
+Write requests are cached in RAM for futher compaction.
+* **Anti-Caching** RAM becomes the primary storage for Hot data.
+Cold data stored on Disk or Flash.
+* **Persistent Caching** Secondary storage used as an LRU cache for Hot data stored in RAM or Flash.
+Cold and Hot data persisted on Disk or Flash.
+* **Persistent RAM Storage** RAM is the primary storage.
+Data continiously persisted on Disk or Flash.

 The MVCC Append-Only data storage engine was created as a result of research and reconsideration primary algorithmic constraints of Log-file based data structures.

-Write and Range Scan optimized.
-It can efficiently work with terrabyte-sized datasets.
+It is *Write* and *Range Scan* optimized.

 **Quickstart**

-* Sophia Documentation is available [Here](http://sphia.org/documentation.html).
+* **Documentation** to get started, administration and API are available [Here](http://sphia.org/documentation.html).
-* Quick GitHub examples are [Here](https://github.com/pmwkaa/sophia/tree/master/example).
+* **Examples** Quick GitHub examples are [Here](https://github.com/pmwkaa/sophia/tree/master/example).
-* Language bindings for the most common languages can be seen [Here](http://sphia.org/clients.html).
+* **Bindings** for the most common languages supported by Community are [Here](http://sphia.org/clients.html).

 **Support**

-Please use Official Sophia Google [Group](http://groups.google.com/group/sophia-database) or [StackOverflow](http://stackoverflow.com/tags/sophia) to ask any general questions.
+Please use Official Sophia Google [Group](http://groups.google.com/group/sophia-database) or [StackOverflow](http://stackoverflow.com/tags/sophia) to ask any general questions.<br>
 More information are available [Here](http://sphia.org/community.html).